Toyguna/Multiblock-Machinery/README.md

 files for functionality, PNG files for custom texture and MP3 files for custom sounds.
-(No custom texture or sfx are required; as a catalogue of selectable sounds and textures are already loaded in with the mod.
+(No custom texture or sfx are necessarily required; as a catalogue of selectable sounds and textures are already loaded in with the mod.